 Search Engine Optimization is a big, beautiful beast, much like my dog Murphy.
 Just when you think you have it figured out, it surprises you by peeing on the floor.
 Or, something like that.
 But, there is a strategy to taming the SEO beast, and by following best practices for blog optimization, you’ll be well on your way to major Google credibility.

 What’s your keyword?
 For blog optimization, that’s the first thing that you’ll need to figure out when you sit down to write.
 Second, how are you going to integrate that keyword into your blogging for optimal SEO benefits, and, here’s the kicker, how are you going to do that naturally?

-Example: If you want help building your marketing strategy, you should enlist the help of Denver inbound marketing professionals.
-Denver inbound marketing professionals can help focus your efforts so that you can generate qualified leads and Denver inbound marketing professionals have the experience necessary to help you drive results and grow your business.
-Did I mention, Denver inbound marketing professionals?
+Example: If you want help building your marketing strategy, you should enlist the help of professionals.
+Marketing agencies can help focus your efforts so that you can generate qualified leads and have the experience necessary to help you drive results and grow your business.

 Absolutely terrible, right?
 (Forgive me, Google!)
 We’ve all seen it before; you have a long-tailed keyword that you need to integrate into blogging because it’s best practice, but it’s so obvious what you’re doing that it totally ruins the content of your article because all that the reader can focus on is how awkwardly you stuck this long-tailed keyword into the middle of your sentences for no apparent reason, other than to boost your page ranking.